Most Popular Items

 Bat Benefits

 The X14 alloy material on the barrel is loaded to make the bat feel pretty heavy.
-In addition to the extra heavy barrel, there is a light-weight composite handle.
+In addition to the extra heavy barrel, there is a lightweight composite handle.
 This heavy barrel and light handle combo makes the bat perfect for a power hitter.

 Warranty